avenonat/Build-a-Recommendation-System-Step-One/README.md

 Add code to find the maximum number of ratings by any rater.
 Determine how many raters have this maximum number of ratings and who those raters are.
 If you run this code on the file ratings_short.csv, you will see rater 2 has three ratings, the maximum number of ratings of all the raters, and that there is only one rater with three ratings.
 Add code to find the number of ratings a particular movie has.
 If you run this code on the file ratings_short.csv for the movie “1798709”, you will see it was rated by four raters.
 Add code to determine how many different movies have been rated by all these raters.
 If you run this code on the file ratings_short.csv, you will see there were four movies rated.

+Second Assignment:
+In this assignment you will modify a new class named SecondRatings, which has been started for you, to do many of the calculations focusing on computing averages on movie ratings.
+You will also create a second new class named MovieRunnerAverage, which you will use to test the methods you created in SecondRatings by creating a SecondRatings object in MovieRunnerAverage and calling its methods.

+Specifically for this assignment you will write the following classes and methods:

+Note that the SecondRatings class has been started for you.
+This class includes two private variables, one named myMovies of type ArrayList of type Movie, and a second one named myRaters of type ArrayList of type Rater.
+A default constructor has also been created for you.
+Until you create the second constructor (see below), the class will not compile.
+Write an additional SecondRatings constructor that has two String parameters named moviefile and ratingsfile.
+The constructor should create a FirstRatings object and then call the loadMovies and loadRaters methods in FirstRatings to read in all the movie and ratings data and store them in the two private ArrayList variables of the SecondRatings class, myMovies and myRaters.
+In the SecondRatings class, write a public method named getMovieSize, which returns the number of movies that were read in and stored in the ArrayList of type Movie.
+In the SecondRatings class, write a public method named getRaterSize, which returns the number of raters that were read in and stored in the ArrayList of type Rater.
+Create a new class named MovieRunnerAverage.
+In this class, create a void method named printAverageRatings that has no parameters.
+This method should:
+- Create a SecondRatings object and use the CSV filenames of movie information and ratings information from the first assignment when calling the constructor.

+- Print the number of movies and number of raters from the two files by calling the appropriate methods in the SecondRatings class.
+Test your program to make sure it is reading in all the data from the two files.
+For example, if you run your program on the files ratings_short.csv and ratedmovies_short.csv, you should see 5 raters and 5 movies.

+- We will add more code to this method in a bit.

+In the SecondRatings class, write a private helper method named getAverageByID that has two parameters: a String named id representing a movie ID and an integer named minimalRaters.
+This method returns a double representing the average movie rating for this ID if there are at least minimalRaters ratings.
+If there are not minimalRaters ratings, then it returns 0.0.
+In the SecondRatings class, write a public method named getAverageRatings, which has one int parameter named minimalRaters.
+This method should find the average rating for every movie that has been rated by at least minimalRaters raters.
+Store each such rating in a Rating object in which the movie ID and the average rating are used in creating the Rating object.
+The method getAverageRatings should return an ArrayList of all the Rating objects for movies that have at least the minimal number of raters supplying a rating.
+For example, if minimalRaters has the value 10, then this method returns rating information (the movie ID and its average rating) for each movie that has at least 10 ratings.
+You should consider calling the private getAverageByID method.
+In the SecondRatings class, write a method named getTitle that has one String parameter named id, representing the ID of a movie.
+This method returns the title of the movie with that ID.
+If the movie ID does not exist, then this method should return a String indicating the ID was not found.
+In the MovieRunnerAverage class in the printAverageRatings method, add code to print a list of movies and their average ratings, for all those movies that have at least a specified number of ratings, sorted by averages.
+Specifically, this method should print the list of movies, one movie per line (print its rating first, followed by its title) in sorted order by ratings, lowest rating to highest rating.
+For example, if printAverageRatings is called on the files ratings_short.csv and ratedmovies_short.csv with the argument 3.
+In the SecondRatings class, write a method getID that has one String parameter named title representing the title of a movie.
+This method returns the movie ID of this movie.
+If the title is not found, return an appropriate message such as “NO SUCH TITLE.”
+Note that the movie title must be spelled exactly as it appears in the movie data files.
+In the MovieRunnerAverage class, write the void method getAverageRatingOneMovie, which has no parameters.
+This method should first create a SecondRatings object, reading in data from the movie and ratings data files.
+Then this method should print out the average ratings for a specific movie title, such as the movie “The Godfather”.
+If the moviefile is set to the file named ratedmovies_short.csv, and the ratingsfile is set to the file ratings_short.csv, then the average for the movie “The Godfather” would be 9.0.